 On July 29, 2011 and August 8, 2011, the Airport entered into a Liquidity Facility and Reimbursement Agreement (Liquidity Agreement) with Wells Fargo, who purchased the Series 2008B and 2008C1 Bonds, respectively, at a floating rate indexed to 1-month LIBOR.
 On December 11, 2015, this agreement was amended, and the expiration date was extended to December 11, 2020.
 On July 1, 2020, the Airport entered into a credit facility and reimbursement agreement with Bank of America, N.A., who purchased the Series 2008B Bonds, bearing interest at the SIFMA Index Rate.
-These agreements are set to expire on July 1, 2023.
-See note 25 to the financial statements for additional information.
+These agreements expired on July 1, 2023.